wtx20074587/cloudberry-pxf/README.md

 ~/workspace/pxf/dev/install_gpdb.bash
 ```

-For subsequent minor changes to CloudberryDB source you can simply do the following:
+For subsequent minor changes to Cloudberry source you can simply do the following:
 ```bash
 ~/workspace/pxf/dev/install_gpdb.bash
 ```